 The Municipality’s Homeless Prevention Program for rental assistance opens on the first day of the month.
 If the first day of the month happens to fall on a weekend the rental assistance program will open on the following business day.
-The 2-1-1 phone number is the only access for applying for the rental assistance program.
-The 2-1-1 line will be open from 8:30AM until 12:00PM on the first of the month.
-The rental assistance program is closed during the months of June, July and October
+The 2-1-1 phone number is the access point for applying for rental assistance.
+The rental assistance program is closed during the month of October

 Anchorage Wastewater Utility (AWWU) - Coins Can Count Program

 The AWWU Coins Can Count Program provides the opportunity to help AWWU members who may be facing a financial crisis and cannot pay their bill.
 Program participants’ monthly bills are rounded up to the next whole dollar and that money is used to assist those customers in need.
 The average customer contributes approximately $6 per year.
 The Anchorage Health Department's Aging and Disability Service Resource Center determines customer eligibility.
 These funds will only be used to pay water and wastewater bills in the AWWU service area.
 One time assistance only.

 This funding comes directly from Chugach Electric Association to help families and individuals experiencing shut off notices.
 If you have a shut off and meet the criteria for the program (Disabled or Senior over 65), Chugach offers $500 once a year to qualifying families.
 The Anchorage Health Department's Aging and Disability Service Resource Center determines eligibility, the client would need proof of disability, picture I.D and SSN for every adult in the household.

 If you are seeking information from the service provided my Aging and Disability Resource Center please call 907-343-7770.